qianlima-lab/DTCR/README.md

 # DTCR
 The paper "Learning Representations for Time Series Clustering" accepted by 2019 Neural Information Processing Systems (NeurIPS).

+Jiawei Zheng and Sen Li equally contributed to this work.
 # Code
 The code for DTCR.